 Reflecting on your own situation and assessing, through discussion with peers in other schools, how opportunities for computing at KS4 can be maximised.

-Apply the latest research and evidence to your own school context with support from the facilitator.
+Apply the latest research and evidence to your own school context with support from the Professional Development Leader.

 Experience hands-on the activities that can transform your KS4 computing curriculum.